 1. Learn how to read the Ukrainian alphabet

-The Ukrainian language has the Cyrillic alphabet which can scare many people off from learning it.
+The Ukrainian language has the Cyrillic alphabet, which can scare many people off from learning it.

 You shouldn’t worry too much about it.
-At first sight, learning the Ukrainian alphabet can seem challenging, but with some practice you will get used to the new letters in no time.
-Most of learners master the Ukrainian alphabet in a week or two ― this can become your new superpower!
+At first sight, learning the Ukrainian alphabet can seem challenging, but with some practice, you will get used to the new letters in no time.
+Most of the learners master the Ukrainian alphabet in a week or two ― this can become your new superpower!

 Check out our video lesson for learning the Ukrainian alphabet: